Tadaiji/Tadaiji/README.md

-- 👋 Hi, I’m Daniel Schirrmann (Online Tadaiji)
+- 👋 Hi, I’m Daniel Schirrmann (Online known as Tadaiji)
 - 🌱 I’m currently a Master student at the TU-Darmstadt
 - 📫 How to reach me at my TU Mail (if you know you know)